 Each aid recipient’s record will be evaluated at the end of the spring semester to determine that the student is meeting the standards described above.
 If the student has reached the maximum number of scheduled hours without earning the degree, the student must be excluded from further participation in federal and institutional financial aid programs.

-Federal regulations require that these standards apply to all students, even first-time aid applicants who have previously enrolled at The Sage Colleges, or to those who have not been formally placed on probation.
+Federal regulations require that these standards apply to all students, even first-time aid applicants who have previously enrolled at Sage, or to those who have not been formally placed on probation.

 Students who have been placed on probation shall be considered to be making satisfactory academic progress for the purposes of receiving financial aid as long as the student continues to meet the academic requirements outlined in the Standards of Academic Progress policy.
 During the time the student is placed on probation, he/she must successfully complete the semester without any failures, incompletes or withdrawals.

 The Financial Aid Office will review the records of students who are on financial aid probation at the end of the semester they are placed on probation.
 If the student does not meet the terms of the probation, the student will forfeit eligibility for all federal and institutional financial aid programs.

 Loss of Eligibility Due to Lack of Satisfactory Progress

 A student who has lost eligibility to participate in federal and institutional student aid programs for reasons of academic progress after being placed on Financial Aid Probation can regain that eligibility only by enrolling at Sage at his/her own expense and demonstrating that he/she is capable of completing a semester without any failures, incompletes and withdrawals and showing the ability to complete his/her degree requirements in a more regular fashion.
 The mere passage of time will not restore eligibility to a student who has lost eligibility for a failure to make satisfactory progress.